Carrying the Year to the Finish Line

 Not Everyone Was Alone

 I'd been quietly worried about Eve's mom spending New Year's Eve by herself, but it turned out she wasn't alone at all.
-The Sister and her son were there with her, which brought a sense of relief and I didn't realize I'd been holding onto.
+The Sister and her child were there with her, which brought a sense of relief and I didn't realize I'd been holding onto.

 Sometimes peace comes from knowing someone else showed up too.